nimiq/tutorial/src/content/tutorial/5-polygon-basics/2-wallet-and-faucets/content.md

 - **RPC URL**: https://rpc-amoy.polygon.technology
 - **Chain ID**: 80002

-Because tokens on Amoy have zero real-world value, you can experiment freely and rerun scripts as often as you like.
+Because test tokens on Amoy have zero real-world value, you can experiment freely and rerun scripts as often as you like.

 ---